ayushk179/File_uploder/README.md

-## Image CRUD operations using Nodejs, Multer, Cloudinary, MongoDB and React
+## Image/Video CRUD operations and Short link Generation using Nodejs, Multer, Cloudinary, MongoDB and React

 This project is about performing CRUD (create, read, update, delete) operations on Cloudinary using Nodejs, Express, Multer, MongoDB and React